natgo/wt-wiki-scraper/wikitext-transpiled/ground/H.39.md

 * Only 2 crew members
 * Only one choice of ammunition, which has no explosive filler
 * Sub-par penetration
-* Long reload for the caliber
+* Long reload for the calibre
 * Slow turret rotation
 * Driver's hatch is almost completely vertical
 * Narrow tracks means poor ground flotation